The “Hope” of the Hopeless

 Emerging from their hiding places below deck, Luke, Han, Chewie, Obi-Wan, and the two droids chatter among themselves.
 Lucky for them!
 As two of the Storm Troopers enter the freighter, they are overpowered by Han and Luke, who assume their guise and places.
 Blasting their way (noisily, one might add) from the Forward Bay into the Command Office, Luke and Han are able to determine Princess Leia’s whereabouts with Artoo’s aid.
 However, Old Ben needs to disable the tractor beam’s hold on their freighter in order for them to make good their escape.
 Ben saunters off into the hallway to do the deed.

 This leaves the two comrades in arms (more like friendly rivals) discussing the merits of rescuing the Princess, and the ensuing reward it entails.
 Threepio is nearing his wits’ end as he asks Master Luke for instructions on what to do.
 Following their lead, Han and Luke escort their “prisoner” Chewie close to the area where Leia is being held.
 Chewie pretends to put up a fight, which gives both Luke and Han the opportunity to fire their blasters in the direction of the two guards.
-Finding her cell, Luke frees Leia from her prison and informs her that Obi-Wan is with them.
+Finding her cell, Luke frees Leia from her prison and informs her that Obi-Wan is with them (but not before Leia comments rather wryly about his shortened height).

 At that same instant, Vader lets Governor Tarkin know that Obi-Wan is on board the Death Star.
 “I must face him alone,” Vader intones ominously.
 Switching back to the detention area, the three are united at last, but the pleasantries are short-lived as their presence has drawn more Storm Troopers.
 Blasting their way into the area, the self-reliant Leia takes matters into her own hands by blowing an opening in the detention area’s wall.
 She slips through the opening, along with Luke, a reluctant Chewie, and Han.
-But not before Han has the final word.
+However, Han has the last word.

 “Wonderful girl!” he yells out.
 “Either I’m going to kill her or I’m beginning to like her.”
-I don’t think today’s #MeToo movement would have approved of that comment, but so be it.
+I don’t think today’s #MeToo movement would have approved of that comment, but so be it, Jedi.

 The comic banter and wry sarcasm of this and many other scenes are bandied about in the style of the Marx Brothers, or better yet the Three Stooges.
-Add to the formula the asides of the fey C-3PO (who gets louder and more acerbic as the series progresses) and the incomprehensible squeaks and squeals of R2-D2 (in the best tradition of Laurel and Hardy), and you have yourself a merry old time at the cineplex.
+Added to the formula are the snide asides of the fey C-3PO (who gets louder and more acerbic as the series progresses) and the incomprehensible squeaks and squeals of R2-D2 (in the best tradition of Abbott and Costello), and you have yourself a merry old time at the cineplex.

 After their tribulations, the hearty (and still lively) group continues to make their escape.
 There are more slapstick shenanigans in the back-and-forth routine of Han trying to chase after his pursuers, only to find more pursuers than before; he then tries to outrun them in the opposite direction, and vice versa.